December 26 is St. Stephen's Day, or the Feast Day of St. Stephen, a Christian saint's day to commemorate St. Stephen, the first Christian martyr.

 St Brigid’s Day - February 1

-This coincides with the beginning of Celtic spring in Ireland.
+This coincides with the beginning of the Celtic spring in Ireland.
 St. Brigid is known as Ireland’s foremost female saint, as well as Mary of the Gaels.
 As the patron saint of cattle and dairy, many farmers ask for her blessing on February 1.
 Tradition shows that many Irish bake oatcakes to welcome St. Brigid on her feast day.

 St. Patrick’s Day - March 17